|Hometown:||Kansas City, Mo.|

 » Tom Osborne Citizenship Team (2015)

-Junior Zach Hannon will enter the 2016 season looking to compete for playing time on an offensive line that lost four of its top six players to graduation.
-The 6-5, 305-pound Hannon has spent practice time at both guard and tackle during his NU career, positions where Nebraska has playing time available this fall.
+Junior Zach Hannon will enter 2016 the season battling for playing time on an offensive line that lost four of its top six players to graduation.
+The 6-5, 315-pound Hannon has spent practice time at all three positions on the line and worked extensively at center this spring.

-Hannon contributed to the Huskers' special teams efforts on kicking teams in 2014, and could also be utilized in that role.
+Hannon contributed to the Husker special teams efforts on kicking teams in 2014, and could also be utilized in that role.

 Hannon added depth on the offensive line, but did not play in a game.